 Day Two: Snowshoeing in knee-deep powder.

 We are woken by the sound of silence; snow is falling and there is not a tram to be heard.
-With packed lunch, bus tickets and thermos provided, we sling our show shoes over our shoulder and board the local post bus.
+With packed lunch, bus tickets, and thermos provided, we sling our show shoes over our shoulders and board the local post bus.
 Last night’s driver cheerily greets us with Gute Morge.
 We are his only passengers, and he is the last person we would see for the next four hours.

 Today, we are hiking the Senda da l’ours, or Path of the Bears, but we are assured any actual bears will be fast asleep at this time of year.

 The route is marked by wooden bears guiding us back to Sta.
 Maria.
-Nobody has told us how to use show shoes, but we soon get the hang of it - they are like shoes that you wear on the snow.
+Nobody has told us how to use show shoes, but we soon get the hang of it - they are like shoes that you wear in the snow.
 Certainly without them, we would be knee-deep in powder.

-The morning is spent carving a path through virgin snow, under canopies of pine trees and across broad white meadows.
+The morning is spent carving a path through virgin snow, under canopies of pine trees, and across broad white meadows.
 Our tracks are interwoven with those of tiny hooves and paws; every woodland creature imaginable has come across our path.